weiz9762/git-tutorial/README.md

 `git checkout -- file`: Undo the change in file
 * file is the name of your file
 * space is required between _git_ and _checkout_, and there are also _space_ before and after _--_
-* The changes in the file will be gone immediately after the command, **so be careful of using it**
+* The changes in the file will be gone immediately after the command, _**SO BE CAREFUL OF USING IT!!**_

 ```bash
 username:~/workspace/sep (master) $ git checkout -- sep-09
 ```
-* In the command above, _spe-09_ is the file I want the changes being undo, and table before showing the texts in the sep-09 before and after the command
+* In the command above, _spe-09_ is the file I want the changes being undo
+* Table below showing the texts in the sep-09 before and after the command

 | File before git checkout | File after git checkout |
 |:------------------------:|:-----------------------:|